 Depending on the goal you’ve set, you can track specific metrics like subscribers, visitors, or traffic.

-Worth mentioning, you’re also allowed to set up filters, including time, page, and metric.
+Worth mentioning, that you’re also allowed to set up filters, including time, page, and metric.

 You can also view visitor demographics and gain information related to your page visitors’ location, job function, seniority, company size, and industry.